WTWV-FM

 WTWV-FM (92.9 MHz) is a commercial radio station licensed to Suffolk, Virginia, and serving Hampton Roads.
 It is owned and operated by Max Media with studios on Greenwich Road in Virginia Beach near Interstate 264.
-WTWV-FM airs an adult contemporary radio format using the branding "92.9 The Wave".
+WTWV-FM airs a yacht rock radio format using the branding "92.9 The Wave".

 WTWV-FM has an effective radiated power (ERP) of 50,000 watts, the maximum for most stations in this section of Virginia.
 The transmitter is off Greenbrook Drive in Suffolk.

 History

 Early years as WXYW, WFOG

 WTWV-FM first signed on the air in December 1965 as WXYW.
 It was owned by the Suffolk Broadcasting Company, along with AM 1460 WLPM (now defunct).
 WXYW was largely automated, playing a beautiful music format of mostly instrumental versions of pop songs, as well as Hollywood and Broadway show tunes.
 In 1970, the call sign was switched to WFOG, since the Tidewater region of Virginia, along the Atlantic coast, often experiences fog.
 The station's easy listening sound lasted for more than 20 years.

 In 1985, WFOG was acquired by JAG Communications of Virginia.
 JAG updated the easy listening format by adding more vocals, in an effort to attract younger listeners.
 WFOG changed hands again in 1989, being bought by the Sunshine Wireless Company for $8 million.
 Sunshine Wireless deleted the instrumentals and moved WFOG to a soft adult contemporary format, known as "Lite Favorites."